-- Furniture Polish Poisoning is caused by swallowing or inhaling furniture polish.
-An exposure may also occur following ingestion of furniture polish vapors, or if it gets sprayed into the eye
+- Furniture Polish Poisoning is caused by swallowing or ingesting furniture polish.
+An exposure may also occur following the inhalation of furniture polish vapors, or if it gets sprayed into the eye

 - This intake could be accidental, or in some cases intentional, to bring self-harm

 - Furniture Polishes can be a toxic mix of polishing agents (such as waxes and oils), solvents (spirits and naphtha), emulsifiers, propellants, and other additives (compounds for adding color and fragrance to wood polish)

 Note: The compound can interact with other prescribed or non-prescribed medications in the body.
 Such interactions may enhance the therapeutic effects of other medications being taken, resulting in undesired side effects.